 •'pmax': maximum contact stress of the bearing

 •'pmin': minimum contact stress of the bearing.
-If larger zero all rolling elements are loaded.
+If the value is larger zero all rolling elements are loaded.

 •'ω_spin/ω_roll': spin to roll ratio for ball bearings